lock3/wg21/p2258/paper.md

 incorrect.

-Making notation distinct and unfamiliar is intended to draw the eye, so that readers better understand that the code should be interepreted differently than "normal" C++.
-Visually, the `|x|` notation is intended to resemble a "gap" in the flow of the source text, which is filled by the reflection `x`.
+Making notation distinct and unfamiliar is intended to draw the eye, so that readers better understand that the code should be interpreted differently than "normal" C++.
+Visually, the `|x|` notation is intended to resemble a "gap" in the flow of the source text, which is filled by the entity or expression reflected by `x`.

-# Evlauation {#eval}
+# Evaluation {#eval}

 This section examines some weaknesses of the proposed approaches.

 ## P1240 Evaluation {#eval.p1240}

-The splice notation in P1240 are not very visually distinctive.
+The splice notations in P1240 are not very visually distinctive.
 It's easy, especially for non-experts, to mistake `typename(x)` as being somehow related to a *typename-specifier*.
 After all, in many contexts, parentheses are used only for grouping.

-The required use keywords can lead to some unfortunate compositions.
+The required use of keywords can lead to some unfortunate compositions.
 For
 example:

 ```cpp